FlorianPydde/DataScience/README.md

 # DataScience
-This repo will host my jupyter notebooks from datascience framework and competitions
+This repo will host my jupyter notebooks regarding datascience frameworks used in competitions, and maybe other (hopefully) helpfulf stuff